marches across the lush grassland crops

 Conservation Status

-A plain, straw-coloured anatomy with a singular, tell-tale white dot on each wing.
+A white dot marks the wing.
+The armyworm moth has a plain, straw-coloured anatomy with a singular, tell-tale white dot on each wing.
 A moth that is a general of the green.
-This introduced species represents the power of the collective, where a single, nondescript adult belies the formidable potential of its offspring.
+This introduced species represents the power of the collective.
+Where a single, nondescript adult belies the formidable potential of its offspring.
 The larvae derive their name from their unique migratory behaviour.
 A moth that is plain but whose children are terrifying.
-When local food resources are exhausted, they move across the land in a massive, coordinated army to infiltrate fresh pasture.
-This unstoppable tide is a biological force of nature, capable of stripping a lush, green paddock to brown stubble in a matter of days.
+When local food resources are exhausted, they move across the land in a massive, coordinated army.
+To infiltrate fresh pasture.
+This unstoppable tide is a biological force of nature.
+Capable of stripping a lush, green paddock to brown stubble in a matter of days.
 A spectacular, if challenging, display of boom and bust ecological dynamics.
-The life cycle is a definitive sign of seasonal fickleness, reacting with localised explosions of population to favourable weather conditions.
+The life cycle is a definitive sign of seasonal fickleness.
+Reacting with localised explosions of population to favourable weather conditions.
 While they are a primary challenge for the agricultural sector, they also represent a remarkable state of individual versus collective strength.
-A single caterpillar is merely a garden resident, but a million armyworms function as a singular, grazing engine that can reshape a landscape overnight.
-They act as a high-speed energy bridge, converting vast quantities of cereal and grass biomass into a massive protein source for various birds and predatory insects.
+A single caterpillar is merely a garden resident.
+But a million armyworms function as a singular, grazing engine.
+That can reshape a landscape overnight.
+They act as a high-speed energy bridge.
+Converting vast quantities of cereal and grass biomass into a massive protein source for various birds and predatory insects.
 This illustrates the relentless efficiency of the natural world's hungry generation.
 The paddock is green.
-The armyworms arrive, a million strong, stripping the grass to stubble.
+The armyworms arrive.
+A million strong.
+Stripping the grass to stubble.
 The birds follow.
 The armyworms become food.
 The paddock recovers.
 The cycle continues.
 The armyworm does not know it is a general.
 It does not know it is reshaping the landscape.
 It just wants to eat.
 That is what armyworms do.